-Attendees: Heidi Galicia, CJ Tobe, Devin Quinn, Manny Muro, Tony Bradford, Deiter Crawford, Donna Craig, Jarvis Crawford, Cynthia Session, Chris Christensen Facilitator: Heidi Galicia April Grissom, Grace Garner ,Alyssa Chavez Notes Action Item Person Assigned Due Date Mobile Clinic Utilization 3 years creating medical mobile at Highland Gateway, Healthcare District has been collecting data that will drive decisions regarding permanent access to health care services for the Desert Highland Gateway Estates community.
+Attendees: Heidi Galicia, CJ Tobe, Devin Quinn, Manny Muro, Tony Bradford, Deiter Crawford, Donna Craig, Jarvis Facilitator: Heidi Galicia Crawford, Cynthia Session, Chris Christensen Absent: Cindy Lou, April Grissom, Grace Garner ,Alyssa Chavez Topic Notes Recorder: LaBianca McMillan Notes Action Item Person Assigned Due Date Mobile Clinic Utilization 3 years creating medical mobile at Highland Gateway, Healthcare District has been collecting data that will drive decisions regarding permanent access to health care services for the Desert Highland Gateway Estates community.
 2023 has been considered "Normal" for the first year since COVID, therefore DAP Health has asked an extension of the program, to end December 2024.
 Highland Gateway Wellness Committee has been Collaborating with Heidi in regard to the community and how we may deliver proper care and services.
 Thus far, since July of 2021, mobile medical services has served 963 patients.
-Dental Services Dental services will launch January 10, 2024 and will be scheduled every second and fourth Wednesday of each month, Services provided: Dental Exams, X-rays, cleanings, sealants and oral health education Restorative care will be referred out to brick and mortar sites.
+Dental services will launch January 10, 2024 and will be scheduled every second and fourth Wednesday of each month, Services provided: Dental Exams, X-rays, cleanings, sealants and oral health education Restorative care will be referred out to brick and mortar sites.
 Services will be provided to Adults and Children.
 12-14 patients may be seen a day.
 Appointments are highly encouraged and can be scheduled by calling the 1-800 number and we will accommodate walk-ins as capacity permits.
-Qualifications: Mirror the clinics Marketing / Outreach Incentives Portion Christensen April Grissom, Grace Garner ,Alyssa Chavez Mobile Clinic April Grissom, Grace Garner ,Alyssa Chavez Notes April Grissom, Grace Garner ,Alyssa Chavez Recorder: LaBianca McMillan
+Qualifications: Mirror the clinics • Marketing / Outreach Incentives April Grissom, Grace Garner ,Alyssa Chavez Notes Notes April Grissom, Grace Garner ,Alyssa Chavez Notes April Grissom, Grace Garner ,Alyssa Chavez Recorder: LaBianca McMillan

-Project -Re-Budget medical and dental with Spanish and English literature.
+Project -Re-Budget Marketing materials to be given to Jarvis and Cynthia.
+2 separate flyers, medical and dental with Spanish and English literature.
 Outreach Food drive distribution at the center.
 Assist 300-350 families, Approximately 200 cars that lineup at 12pm.
 Flyers to be given for marketing Toy drive this Friday, December 15, 2023, 6pm-7pm, suggestion to have a table.
 Goal is to give marketing materials to the faith base community.
 Next Meeting: January 8th, 2024 - 3:00pm January 9, 2024 - The 2 nd Tuesday of the month at 7pm is a meeting at the James O Jessie Unity center, the community and city leadership.
 Encourage anyone to attend moving forward.
 DAP January 9 DAP Health will be on the agenda in January.
 Manny Muro and Tony Bradford Open Forum Feedback: New flyers to state the dental services January 10, 2024 Wednesday and Thursday Measurements have been confirmed to be sure that the mobile fits Community meeting what type of services that we do give and to please share at the next meeting.
 Flyers to be bilingual, 2 flyers English/Spanish medical/dental Adjourn 3:35pm